SpellarBot/open-data-catalog/datasets/43eg-euh2.md

 ## Description

 This table contains data describing ATCEMS management of Trauma Alert patients.
-In this setting, “Trauma Alert” refers to injured patients who meet Physiological or Anatomical criteria for transport to a Trauma Center per City of Austin/Travis County EMS System Clinical Operating Guidelines.
+In this setting, ?Trauma Alert? refers to injured patients who meet Physiological or Anatomical criteria for transport to a Trauma Center per City of Austin/Travis County EMS System Clinical Operating Guidelines.

 ## Columns